Dienstag, 25. August 2009

 Silver jewelry..for the viruses

 Autumn is drawing close - at least here, where I live -, and with it come increased concerns about a possible swine-flu pandemia.
-Some people choose to wash their hands more often, the more cautious will go and buy masks and some of them, according to this morning’s news on my local radio station, are stocking up on colloidal-s
+Some people choose to wash their hands more often, the more cautious will go and buy masks and some of them, according to this morning’s news on my local radio station, are stocking up on colloidal-silver sprays.
+That would be sprays containing really small tiny particles of metallic silver.
+I am not advertising so no hyperlink.

 As a former „nanotech-gal“ I am delighted that a nanoengineered product is experiencing market-success.
 The question is, however, weather nano-silver is the ultimate weapon to fight the flu pandemic or will it just make the viral surroundings look shiny and disco-like?.